 5 to analyse the adoption by ITU of alternative translation procedures, in order to reduce translation and typing expenses in the budget of the Union, while maintaining or improving the current quality of translation and the correct use of technical telecommunication terminology;

-6 to analyse, including through the use of appropriate qualitative and quantitative indicators, application of the updated measures and principles for interpretation and translation adopted by the Council, taking into consideration the financial constraints, and bearing in mind the ultimate objective of full implementation of treatment of the six official languages on an equal footing;
+6 to analyse, including through the use of appropriate qualitative and quantitative indicators, application of the updated measures and principles for interpretation and translation adopted by the Council, taking into consideration the financial constraints, and bearing in mind the ultimate objective of full implementation of treatment of all the official languages on an equal footing;

-7 to review results of implementation of operational measures from instructs the Council 3, Resolution 154 (Rev. Dubai, 2018), drawing special attention to equitable use of the six languages on the ITU website;
+7 to review results of implementation of operational measures from instructs the Council 4, Resolution 154 (Rev. Bucharest, 2022), drawing special attention to equitable use of the six languages on the ITU website;

-8 to assist in the review of possible approaches to financing and maintaining a WSIS Forum website, available in the six official languages of ITU;
+8 to assist in the review of possible approaches to financing and maintaining a WSIS Forum website, available in all the official languages of ITU;

 9 to coordinate and cooperate with the ITU CCT and the Council Working Group on Financial and Human Resources to improve efficiency of work and to avoid duplication;

-10 to monitor progress on the implementation of Resolution 154 (Rev. Dubai, 2018) and to prepare reports for consideration by the Member States and annual session of the Council and a final report for transmission to the next Plenipotentiary conference, as appropriate.
+10 to monitor progress on the implementation of Resolution 154 (Rev. Bucharest, 2022) and to prepare reports, including making recommendations, as appropriate, for consideration by the Member States and annual session of the Council and a final report for transmission to the next Plenipotentiary conference, as appropriate.

 *************